jasonelle/jasonelle/README.md

 | [Jasonelle Friend's Membership Subscription](https://jasonelle.gumroad.com/l/love) | [Thank you Key](https://jasonelle.gumroad.com/l/thanks)
 |---|---|
 | Monthly Payment Requirement | Single Payment
-| Jasonelle's Membership Keys can be used in any amount of projects, as long as the subscription is maintained. | This license allows _Jasonelle framework_ to be used by you or one client, in a single commercial end product.
+| Jasonelle's Membership Keys can be used up to 5 projects, as long as the subscription is maintained. | This license allows _Jasonelle framework_ to be used by you or one client, in a single commercial end product.
 | The license expires if the membership is terminated | Thank you key licenses do not expire.
 That's why they are a little more expensive than the subscription.
 | [Join Subscription](https://jasonelle.gumroad.com/l/love) | [Purchase Thank you Key](https://jasonelle.gumroad.com/l/thanks)